BrunoFonttes/clipboard-health-challenge/Refactoring.md

 7. I decided to create a new function called `getCandidateFrom` receiving `partitionKey` as parameter to isolate the deterministic partition key logic implemented on the `event.partionKey`

 8. I removed the let candidate variable and returned the result of the function in the conditions itself

+9. I created the `createHash` function so I could make it more easy to call on the main code(twice in case)